Ironwood Investment Counsel LLC Trims Stock Position in Schwab US Dividend Equity ETF (NYSEARCA:SCHD)

-Ironwood Investment Counsel LLC cut its holdings in shares of Schwab US Dividend Equity ETF (NYSEARCA:SCHD – Get Rating) by 9.1% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 6,504 shares of the company’s stock after selling 651 shares during the quarter.
-Ironwood Investment Counsel LLC’s holdings in Schwab US Dividend Equity ETF were worth $465,000 as of its most recent filing with the Securities and Exchange Commission.
+Ironwood Investment Counsel LLC lessened its holdings in shares of Schwab US Dividend Equity ETF (NYSEARCA:SCHD – Get Rating) by 9.1% in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 6,504 shares of the company’s stock after selling 651 shares during the quarter.
+Ironwood Investment Counsel LLC’s holdings in Schwab US Dividend Equity ETF were worth $465,000 at the end of the most recent quarter.

-Several other large investors have also recently added to or reduced their stakes in the business.
-Cowa LLC grew its stake in Schwab US Dividend Equity ETF by 6,644.7% during the 1st quarter.
-Cowa LLC now owns 6,270,318 shares of the company’s stock valued at $6,059,000 after purchasing an additional 6,177,351 shares in the last quarter.
-Meitav Dash Investments Ltd. bought a new stake in shares of Schwab US Dividend Equity ETF in the 2nd quarter worth approximately $129,076,000.
-Northwestern Mutual Wealth Management Co. raised its stake in Schwab US Dividend Equity ETF by 34.3% during the 1st quarter.
-Northwestern Mutual Wealth Management Co. now owns 4,728,541 shares of the company’s stock valued at $373,034,000 after acquiring an additional 1,208,502 shares in the last quarter.
-Raymond James Financial Services Advisors Inc. raised its stake in Schwab US Dividend Equity ETF by 73.6% during the 1st quarter.
-Raymond James Financial Services Advisors Inc. now owns 2,564,078 shares of the company’s stock valued at $202,283,000 after acquiring an additional 1,086,724 shares in the last quarter.
-Finally, RMB Capital Management LLC acquired a new position in shares of Schwab US Dividend Equity ETF during the 2nd quarter valued at $74,719,000.
+Other hedge funds have also recently bought and sold shares of the company.
+Redwood Financial Network Corp lifted its holdings in shares of Schwab US Dividend Equity ETF by 32.3% in the 2nd quarter.
+Redwood Financial Network Corp now owns 3,605 shares of the company’s stock worth $258,000 after purchasing an additional 881 shares during the last quarter.
+MADDEN SECURITIES Corp increased its position in shares of Schwab US Dividend Equity ETF by 5.8% during the 2nd quarter.
+MADDEN SECURITIES Corp now owns 35,230 shares of the company’s stock valued at $2,524,000 after purchasing an additional 1,941 shares during the period.
+Personal Capital Advisors Corp grew its holdings in shares of Schwab US Dividend Equity ETF by 13.6% in the 2nd quarter.
+Personal Capital Advisors Corp now owns 8,965 shares of the company’s stock worth $642,000 after acquiring an additional 1,076 shares during the last quarter.
+Vestmark Advisory Solutions Inc. grew its holdings in shares of Schwab US Dividend Equity ETF by 56.7% in the 2nd quarter.
+Vestmark Advisory Solutions Inc. now owns 28,647 shares of the company’s stock worth $2,052,000 after acquiring an additional 10,369 shares during the last quarter.
+Finally, Fiducient Advisors LLC acquired a new stake in shares of Schwab US Dividend Equity ETF in the second quarter worth $281,000.

 Featured Articles